astropy/halotools/docs/quickstart_and_tutorials/managing_catalogs/supported_sim_list.rst

 For a detailed description of the simulation specs, see http://www.cosmosim.org/cms/simulations/multidark-project/bolshoi.

+To download the halos upon which the Halotools-provided catalogs are based, see `Source of Bolshoi Rockstar halos <http://www.slac.stanford.edu/~behroozi/Bolshoi_Catalogs/>`_ and `Source of Bolshoi BDM halos <http://www.slac.stanford.edu/~behroozi/Bolshoi_Catalogs_BDM/>`_.

+Note that the above web source of halo data is frequently updated and is not maintained by Halotools, and so it is not possible to guarantee that a halo catalog you download from this location will be the same as the one used to produce the Halotools-provided catalogs.

 Bolshoi-Planck (simname = `bolplanck`)
 ====================================================================
 Planck 2013 cosmology with Lbox = 250 Mpc/h and particle mass of ~1e8 Msun/h.

 For a detailed description of the simulation specs, see http://www.cosmosim.org/cms/simulations/bolshoip-project/bolshoip/.

+To download the halos upon which the Halotools-provided catalogs are based, see `Source of Bolshoi Planck Rockstar halos <http://www.slac.stanford.edu/~behroozi/Bolshoi_Catalogs_BDM/>`_.

+Note that the above web source of halo data is frequently updated and is not maintained by Halotools, and so it is not possible to guarantee that a halo catalog you download from this location will be the same as the one used to produce the Halotools-provided catalogs.

 Multidark (simname = `multidark`)
 ====================================================================